mikyrenato/Project-5-Predictive-Analytics/README.md

 The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/).
 Kaggle is an online community platform for data scientists and machine learning enthusiasts that offers collaboration, dataset publishing, GPU integrated notebooks, and data science challenges.

-For this project, a fictional user story has been created.
-However, the predictive analytics techniques applied can be utilized in real-world projects, such as those related to the housing market in Ames.

 The dataset, found on Kaggle under the Code Institute account, consists of 1,460 rows (including variable names) representing housing records from Ames, Iowa, USA.
 It includes various house profiles, such as floor areas, basements, garages, kitchens, lots, porches, wood decks, and the year built, among others.
 The dataset covers houses built between 1872 and 2010, along with their respective sale prices.